covidgraph/documentation/helpfull-queries.md

-# Helpfull queries on the CovidGraph
+# Helpful queries on the CovidGraph

 ## Papers